opensourceworks-org/object-storage-proxy/README.md

 - [x] call the api key fetcher callback only once, save to cos map
 - [x] config for #threads in ProxyServerConfig
 - [ ] also pass path and method to python callbacks and cache by token/bucket/path/method
+- [x] option to disable upstream/peer certificate validation (for development, not production!)